fegzycole/System-Monitor-Project/README.md

 ## Bootcamp AI Linux Workspace
 [Bootcamp AI](https://www.bootcampai.org/) provides a browser-based Linux for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
+You are welcome to develop this project on your local machine, and you are not required to use the  Workspace.
 However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.